-This one app can be used with kids of all levels of artistic ability and talent, and it can also grow with kids as they learn more about animation and want to create original or more complicated animations.
-Since kids can use the existing library to create an animation in a couple of minutes, teachers can introduce it in a class period and give kids time to play around with it.
-Teachers will want to show the online video tutorials to supplement the written in-app guide.
-Kids can create animations to go with presentation, reports, stories, and more.
+Animation & Drawing by Do Ink can be used with students of all ages and levels of artistic ability and talent, and it can also grow with students as they learn more about creating art and animation and want to create original or more complicated animations.
+Since students can use the existing library to create an animation in a couple of minutes, teachers can introduce it in a class period and give their students time to play around with it right away.
+Teachers will want to show the online video tutorials to supplement the written in-app guide, as they will get students up and running very quickly.
+Students can create animations to go with presentations, reports, stories, and more, and students can collaborate by combining several students' art and animation into a larger project.
+Since the drawing and animation components are created separately, this app is a useful way to apply individual efforts to a group creative project.
 Animations also integrate easily into Green Screen by Do Ink.Continue reading Show less

-This animation tool is fabulous for beginners -- they can create an impressive animation in just a few minutes.
-Better yet -- it works for experts, too -- they can create custom animations with original drawings using advanced features.
-There just aren't that many tools that can handle beginners and experts and everything in between so well.
-Beginners may have a moment of panic when looking at that white screen surround by tools, so the tutorials are a must.
-The library of clip-art-like images is impressive and exhaustive, but no worries if something is missing because that's what the drawing tool is for.
+This animation tool is fabulous for beginners and younger students -- they can create an impressive animation in just a few minutes.
+Better yet, it works for experts, too -- they can create custom animations with original drawings using advanced features.
+There just aren't that many tools that handle a range of expertise as well as this app.
+Beginners may have a moment of panic when looking at that white screen surround by tools, so watching and working through the tutorials is a must, and the included documentation can help as students have more questions.
+The library of clip-art-like images is impressive and exhaustive, but no worries if something is missing; that's what the drawing tool is for.
 Saving and sharing creations is easy, too.
 Having the video tutorials in-app would be nice, but it is helpful to watch the tutorial on a different screen while playing around with the app on another.